davidphilipbarr/hypergolic/README.md

 # hypergolic

-Ergo 34 keyboard that uses no diodes.
+Ergo 34 keyboard(s) that uses no diodes.

 ## HERE BE DRAGONS